 The Certificate of Completion (CCL) in Adult Development and Aging will prepare individuals to enter the family life education, human development, or child and family organizations field at the paraprofessional level.
 Students at a paraprofessional level can expect to find employment opportunities in adult day care centers, crisis intervention programs, group and halfway houses, hospice care, senior citizen centers, social service agencies (both private and State/local government), facilities for the disabled and developmentally challenged individuals, community mental health clinics, psychiatric facilities, shelters and other child and family, community-based organizations.

-You must earn a "C" or better for all courses required in the program.
+You must obtain a "C" grade or better in all courses required within the program.

-If you are interested in continuing your education, the courses in this program may all also be applied towards an associate degree (AAS) in Family Life Education (Adult Development and Aging emphasis) for students who wish to continue their studies.
+If you are interested in continuing your education, the courses in this program may be applied towards an Associates degree (AAS) in Family Life Education (Adult Development and Aging emphasis) if you wish to continue your studies.